Changes on statutory requirements for Annual General Meetings (AGMs) and the filing of Annual Returns (ARs).

 1. Alignment of statutory timelines for holding AGMs and filing ARs to the Company’s FYE.

 - Companies must notify the Accounting & Corporate Regulatory Authority (ACRA) of their year-end upon incorporation and of any subsequent change;

 - Companies must apply to ACRA for approval to change their FYE:

 If the change results in a financial period of more than 18 months; or if the FYE was changed within the last 5 years; and

 - Unless approved by ACRA, the duration of the company’s financial year must not be more than 18 months in the year of incorporation; and

-- Only FYE of the current and immediate previous year may be changed (provided that statutory deadlines for the holding of AGM, filing of AR and send of financial statements have not passed)
+- Only FYE of the current and immediate previous year may be changed (provided that statutory deadlines for the holding of AGM, the filing of AR and sending of financial statements have not passed).

-By default, a company’s financial period starting on or after 31 August 2018 will be taken to be a period of 12 months for each financial period.
+By default, a company’s financial period starting on or after 31 August 2018 will be considered to be a period of 12 months for each financial period.

 Companies with unusual financial periods (e.g. 52 weeks) should notify ACRA via the notification of change of FYE if they want to avoid applying for approval to change FYE every year.

 Companies incorporated before 31 August 2018 will have their FYE deemed by law to be the anniversary of the date previously notified to ACRA as their FYE date.